Prayash-kalita/Prayashchan/README.md

 # Prayashchan
-This is my first project /repo in github
+This is my first project /repo in github.
+Hi my name is prayashchan kalita.